Can everyone hear your fire alarm?

-- Trusted nationwide, already protecting over, 3,500 UK locations
+- Proven nationwide, trusted in over 3,500 UK locations

 Pagers

-Staff pagers ensure vital alerts reach everyone, including people who are deaf or hard of hearing.
-With reliable vibration and visual notifications, they support fast, coordinated responses in emergencies and integrate seamlessly with CST’s wider safety and communication solutions.
+Staff pagers ensure that vital alerts reach everyone, including people who are deaf or hard of hearing.
+With dependable vibration and visual notifications, they support quick, coordinated responses in emergencies and integrate seamlessly with CST’s broader safety and communication systems.

 Swissphone X05 Pager

-For both day and night use, this rechargeable pager impresses with unique performance features.
-It ensures secure message receipt, delivers loud alerts, and is extremely robust while remaining comfortable to wear.
+Suitable for both day and night use, this rechargeable pager offers outstanding performance.
+It ensures secure message delivery, provides loud alerts, and is exceptionally robust while still being comfortable to wear.

 Daytime use

-Simply remove the pager from its charging pod and attach it using the belt clip.
+Simply remove the pager from its charging pod and secure it with the belt clip.

 Night-time use

-Place the pager back in the charging rack and ensure the pillow pad is plugged in.
-Position the pillow pad under your pillow, using the extendable wire if needed.
+Return the pager to its charging rack and ensure the pillow pad is connected.
+Position the pillow pad under your pillow, using the extendable wire if required.

 Our DeafCall Solution is scalable with multi-site coverage, providing reliable and secure alerts in emergencies.